goodform/valkey-bloom/docs/index.md

-# ReBloom - Probablistic Datatypes Module for Redis
+# ValkeyBloom - Probablistic Datatypes Module for Valkey

 This module provides two datatypes, a Scalable Bloom Filter and a Cuckoo Filter.
 These datatypes are used to determine (with a given degree of certainty) whether